kwb332/Flexion-Convertor-Client/README.md

 ##
+The application is hosted at the following URL: https://flexion-convertor.herokuapp.com/

+A video demo of how to use the application is located in this repository under the following folder : Flexion-Convertor-Demo.
+Grab some pop-corn and enjoy.

-To run this project have node and create-react-app installed. navigate into the project folder and run 'npm run install'.
+To run this project on your local machine have node and create-react-app installed. navigate into the project folder and run 'npm run install'.

 src/public/index.html - is the only html file for this SPA.